JeKo2022/Automated_Red_Teaming_Tool/README.md

 A video demo of this tool is available for trusted reviewers.
 Please refer to the link provided to you by me. (i.e. in my resume or otherwise, contact me directly for access)

+All rights reserved.

+This repository is made available for viewing purposes only.
+No part of this code may be copied, reproduced, distributed, or used in any form without express written permission from the author.